canonical/cos-proxy-operator/README.md

 ## Deployment

-The lma-proxy charm is used as a connector between a Juju model hosting applications on machines, and the Prometheus charm running within Kubernetes.
+The lma-proxy charm is used as a connector between a Juju model hosting applications on machines, and LMA charms running within Kubernetes.
 In the following example our machine charms will be running on an OpenStack cloud, and the Kubernetes is Microk8s running on a separate host.
 There must be network connectivity from each of the endpoints to the Juju controller.
-The

 For example, we have two models.
-One, named 'someapplication', hosting machine charms running on OpenStack.
-There is a Telegraf application, cs:telegraf, collecting metrics from units, and we wish to relate that to Prometheus running in another model named lma, running Kubernetes.
+One, named 'reactive', hosting machine charms running on OpenStack.
+There is a Telegraf application, cs:telegraf, collecting metrics from units, and we wish to relate that to Prometheus and Grafana running in another model named lma, running Kubernetes.

 Here's the steps to create the models: